mbarhate21-stack/AI-QA-Agent/README.md

         MOCK      OPENAI   DEEPSEEK
 ```

-This architecture makes it possible to switch AI providers without changing the core QA workflow.
+This architecture allows the AI provider to be changed without modifying the core QA workflow.

 ### Provider Selection

-The project can select the provider using:
+The provider can be selected using:

 ```text
 AI_PROVIDER